msolorio/expo_supabase_recurring_todos/README.md

   })
   .select();
 ```
-Purpose: Creates a new one-time todo item in the database with specified details.

 ---

 #### Get one time todos for specific day
+Retrieves all one-time todo items for a specific date for the current user.
 ```ts
 const { data, error } = await supabase
   .from("one_time_todo_items")